 Example: John has $1,000,000 in his portfolio, he’s 60 and plans (conservatively) for a maximum of 40 years of happy retirement.
 His portfolio is 60% stocks / 40% bonds, and he computes R as 60%*5%+40%*2% = 3.8%.
 At the beginning of the first year, he can withdraw PMT(3.8%, 40, -1000000, 0, 1) = $47,235.
 Lucky him, the actual (nominal) return during the first year turns out to be 8.5%.
 His portfolio is therefore (1000000-47235)*(1+8.5%) = $1,033,750.
 At the beginning of the second year (39 years left to go!), he can withdraw PMT(3.8%, 39, -1033750, 0, 1) = $49,374.
 The second year sees the portfolio tank by 15.2%, ouch.
 His portfolio becomes (1033750-49374)*(1-15.2%) = $834,751.
 With some trepidation, John does the PMT math again: PMT(3.8%, 38, -834751, 0, 1) = $40,336 (time to sit tight and spend less during year 2, while patiently waiting for the market to recover).
 Etc.

 What we just explained is the essence of the Bogleheads VPW variable withdrawal method, which is a very direct application of Time Value of Money concepts.
-This is exactly what Harry and Sally plan to do for regular portfolio withdrawals, but this leaves open the question of extra withdrawals during their early retirement, while cash flows are expected to be quite irregular.
+This might be what Harry and Sally plan to do for regular portfolio withdrawals, but this leaves open the question of additional withdrawals during their early retirement, while cash flows are expected to be quite irregular.

 Computing backwards: social security